Healthier No Bake Oat Fudge Bar Recipe (Gluten Free, Egg Free)

 I’m so glad you like them, Becky!

 I really am trying to learn the Gluten Free thing, The only thing I know is it is suppose to be healthier for you.
-I want to definitely make these!
-They look delicious and are healthy for you, I am in & I want my family in too.
-Thanks for sharing this info & recipe!!
+They are delicious and are healthy for you, and my family thinks so, too.
+Thanks for sharing this info and recipe!!

 Think I could use applesauce in place of the butter?
 Butter and coconut oil or both bad for the heart.
 These sound so good that I may just try the applesauce and let you know.
 LOL But first I have to go shopping. <3 Gloria